DoctorKhan/The-Social-Game-Book/src/40_part/280_the_unsolved_mystery.md

 ### The Economics of Hope

 This addresses the birth rate crisis too.
 It's not a problem in itself—it's a symptom of a broken system.
-The Amish aren't an anomaly; they're the control group showing what happens in a functional human Family.
+The Amish aren't an anomaly; they're the control group showing what happens in a functional human Kin.

-In the Engine world, children are an economic liability for isolated nuclear families.
+In the Machine world, children are an economic liability for isolated nuclear families.
 But in a strong, interdependent community, children are a blessing and an asset—future contributors to the community's well-being.

 The AI Scaffolding plus Human Gardens model removes the primary barriers: material abundance through AI automation, and deep community support through human Gardens.
 It creates the conditions where having children becomes a rational and joyful choice.